Robert Stanley (aviator)

 Robert Morris Stanley (August 19, 1912 – July 16, 1977) was an American test pilot and engineer.
 He became the first American to fly a jet aircraft as a test pilot for Bell Aircraft.

 Early life

 Robert Morris Stanley was born in El Reno, Oklahoma on August 19, 1912, to George and Jenny (Coffman) Stanley.
 His family moved to Venice, California where he finished high school and then enrolled at the California Institute of Technology majoring in aeronautical engineering.
 Stanley worked part time at the Douglas Aircraft Company during the creation of the DC-1 and DC-2 to help finance his education.
 While still a student, Stanley created a patent for a mechanically controlled reversible pitch propeller later copied and used by the German Luftwaffe.

 Navy career

-After graduating from Cal Tech in 1935, Stanley joined the US Navy and earned his Naval Aviator Wings in 1936.
+After graduating from Caltech in 1935, Stanley joined the US Navy and earned his Naval Aviator Wings in 1936.
 Stanley flew off the USS Ranger and USS Lexington.
 While stationed on the Lexington, Stanley participated in the search for Amelia Earhart near Howland Island.